 Adventure tour: Ice caves of the Russian North

-•Ice caves with frozen waterfalls, rivers, crystals, and snowflakes... every possible state of Ice!
+•Ice caves with frozen waterfalls, crystals, and rivers

 •Cold, snow and ice of the real Russian winter

 •Many-days road tripping from Moscow to the North